zovelsanj/cuda_basics/ATLAS_CUDA_tutorial/02_Expose_Parallelism/Readme.md

 # Going through exercises
 Please go through [02_Expose_Parallelism.ipynb](02_Expose_Parallelism.ipynb) Jupyter notebook for more details on this tutorial.
 Here we will focus more on the output of the exercise and its working.

-The primary concept we focus on this tutorial is **in order to use GPUs effectively, you must expose massive parallelism** in your program.
+The primary concept we focus on in this tutorial is **in order to use GPUs effectively, you must expose massive parallelism** in your program.
 Specifically, **your program must launch a lot of threads**.

 ## Prerequisites
 It is assumed that participants understand the fundamental principles of working with CUDA code, including: